Hearing Aid Essentials

-The following items are vital components to every parent's hearing aid maintenance kit:
+The following items are vital components of every parent's hearing aid maintenance kit:

-- A cleaning tool.
-A small wire loop to remove earwax and other debris from the hearing aid earmold is also necessary.
-Ask your audiologist before using any disinfectants on the hearing aid earmolds, to verify it won't react with the earmold material (i.e. rubbing alcohol can cause some materials to degrade).
+- A cleaning tool: A small wire loop to remove earwax and other debris from the hearing aid earmold is also necessary.
+Ask your audiologist before using any disinfectants on the hearing aid earmolds to verify it won't react with the earmold material (e.g., rubbing alcohol can cause some materials to degrade).

 Just for Fun: Hearing Aids for Dolls

 The American Girl company also manufactures hearing aids for their dolls.
-For less than $20, the dolls may be sent to the "hospital," where the hearing aids will be fitted to 18" size dolls.
+For less than $20, the dolls may be sent to the "hospital," where the hearing aids will be fitted to 18"-sized dolls.
 The hearing aids are permanent once affixed to the doll's head.

 © 2011 Leah Lefler